daksh916/HyperSkill-Projects/README.md

     To repeat a statement multiple times.
     To decompose a program into several small subroutines.
     To determine the execution time of a program.
     To interrupt the execution of a program.
 Enters 4 Please, try again.
 Enters 2 Congratulations, correct answer!
-Congratulations, have a nice day!
+Congratulations, have a nice day